-The path to the results of an SCP is seldom a straight one; rather it meanders through the various phases of a project.
-In order to be able to follow the process successfully, we recommend orienting yourself to the 5 phases of a project.
+The path a successful SCP will take is hardly ever a straight one; rather it will meander through the various phases of a participatory project.
+Going back and forth is very common.
+In order to be able to monitor the process successfully, we recommend keeping an eye on these 5 phases a participatory project is expected to pass through.

-(Fig. 1: INCREASE-Trail Map, own illustration)
+(Fig. 1: Kapelari 2022: INCREASE-Trail Map Universität Innsbruck)